-Under Georgia law (O.C.G.A. § 28-5-42), whenever a bill is introduced in the General Assembly that would have a significant impact on anticipated state revenues or expenditures, the bill’s sponsor or the committee to which it is assigned must request a fiscal note from the State Auditor and the Office of Planning and Budget (OPB) to estimate the anticipated change in revenues or expenditures under the bill.
-The completed fiscal note is attached to the bill in committee, read into the record, and distributed to members of the General Assembly before any final vote on the bill.
+Under Georgia law (O.C.G.A. §28-5-42), any bill introduced in the General Assembly that would have a significant impact on anticipated state revenues or expenditures requires a fiscal note.
+The bill’s sponsor or the committee to which it is assigned must request a fiscal note from the State Auditor and the Office of Planning and Budget (OPB) to estimate the anticipated change in revenues or expenditures under the bill.
+A completed fiscal note is attached to the bill in committee, read into the record, and distributed to members of the General Assembly before the final vote on the bill.

-For questions about fiscal notes, please contact Robert Buschman.
+For questions about fiscal notes, please contact FRC associate director Robert Buschman.

 Resources for Legislators

-In additional to state fiscal notes, the Fiscal Research Center produces additional publications that legislators and their staff may find useful.
+In additional to state fiscal notes, the Fiscal Research Center regularly produces other publications that legislators and their staff may find useful.

 - Georgia Taxes: Summary of Major State and Local Government Taxes